Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes

 It is now easy to show that, {\em irrespective of the choice of $A, D, C_1 \dd C_d$ as above, the UFG condition is always satisfied by SDEs of the form \eqref{linearUFG}}.
 Indeed, by the Cayley Hamilton Theorem there is a polynomial $p$ of degree at most $N-1$ such that $ A^{N}=p(A)$; so we can write any $V_{[\alpha_{i,k}]}$ as a linear combination of the vectors $V_{[\alpha_{i,\ell}]}$ with $\ell\leq N$.} \textup{For comparison we recall that \eqref{linearUFG} is hypoelliptic if and only if the Kalman rank condition is satisfied, namely if

 where $Q$ is the overall diffusion matrix of \eqref{linearUFG}, see e.g. \cite{Lorenzi}.
-As for the OAC \eqref{eq:OAC}, this is is satisfied if and only if there exists some $\lambda>0$ such that for all $f$ sufficiently smooth we have
+As for the OAC \eqref{eq:OAC}, this is is satisfied if and only if there exists some $\lambda>0$ such that for all $f\in C^1(\R^N)$ we have

 for all $i\in\{1,\ldots,d\}$ and $k\in\{0,1,\ldots, N-1\}$.
 This holds if and only if